schibsted/spid-tech-docs/resources/endpoints/clients-get.md

 :introduction

-List all clients in SchAcc.
+List all clients in Schibsted account.